 In even the best situation, car accident settlements take several months to resolve.
 This time allows your car accident lawyer and the insurance claims adjuster to investigate the crash.
 They also need time to resolve factual or legal disputes between them and negotiate fair compensation for your injuries.

 But sometimes, your car accident settlement drags on, and you are left to ask, “why is my car accident settlement taking so long to resolve?”
 In some situations, the delays are entirely normal and expected.
-In other cases, the lawyer and claims adjuster have encountered an issue they must work through to settle your case.
+In other cases, the lawyer and claims adjuster has encountered an issue they must work through to settle your case.

 Negotiating a Claim Settlement